jb892/FaceDetection-HaarCascade/README.md

 ### Prerequisites

-What things you need to install:
+Dependencies you need to install:

-* Python 2.7
+* Python 3.6
-* OpenCV 2.*
+* OpenCV 3.3.0

 ## Running the tests